-Smaller sanders usually are held from the top or in some cases you can wrap your hand around the sander’s body.
-The bigger ones have pistol/barrel grip handle and sometimes an additional handle at the front for better control(mostly in random orbital sanders).
+Smaller sanders usually are held from the top, or in some cases, you can wrap your hand around the sander’s body.
+The bigger ones have a pistol/barrel grip handle and sometimes an additional handle at the front for better control(mostly in random orbital sanders).

 It’s important to have when working for longer periods of time as it reduces user fatigue and tingling sensation in the hands.

-An orbital sander use regular sheets of sandpaper that are cut to size.
+An orbital sander uses regular sheets of sandpaper that are cut to size.
 Of course, you can buy paper sheets that are already cut for you with holes already in them.
-They usually cost more. you can always buy regular paper and punch the holes with a punch plate to make it more cost efficient.
+They usually cost more.
+You can always buy regular paper and punch the holes with a punch plate to make it more cost-efficient.

 There are also hook and loop systems and stick-on sandpaper sheets.
 These solutions are more time-saving but are more expensive.

 If you’d like to learn more about sandpaper and sanding, check out my post about sandpaper for woodworking.